stevenlriv/homebase-platform/README.md

  2) Add database configuration to "includes/configuration.php"
  3) Upload files to php server
  4) Run composer install
+ 5) Most likely you will need to generate new keys for security purposes, look in "includes/configuration.php" for more information
  5) You're done!

 ## WHEN LIVE